moq-wg/moq-transport/draft-lcurley-moq-transport.md

 Endpoint:

 : The original producer or the final consumer in a transmission chain.
+TODO - does this apply to the hop or the complete transmission chain?

 Group:

-: A temporal sequence of objects.
+: A temporal sequence of one or more objects.
 A group represents a subscription point in a track.
-The media data within the group must not depend on the data in any other groups.

 Object:

 : An object is an addressable unit whose payload is a sequence of bytes.
-Objects form the base element in the MoQTransport model.
+Objects form the base element in the MoQTransport data model {{model-object}}.

 Producer: